ibpdas/data-strategy-impact-dashboard/README.md

 ValueLine only works when leaders act on what it surfaces.
 This can mean:

-- Clear ownership of data domains and standards
+- Sponsoring ownership of data domains and standards
 - Prioritising shared foundations over local optimisation
-- Fast resolution of cross team dependencies
+- Providing resolution of cross team dependencies
-- Aligned budgets and resources for Level 1 and Level 2 work
+- Agreeing aligned budgets and resources for Level 1 and Level 2 work
-- Consistent reinforcement of reuse, interoperability and evidence led decisions
+- Consistently reinforcing reuse, interoperability and evidence led decisions

 Without these leadership actions, foundations stall and outcomes lag — regardless of technical effort.